 A: Coffey International Development (Coffey) (a Tetra Tech company) is the Managing Contractor in Cambodia.
 Coffey is a public Australian company that manages international aid programs for donors.
 Department of Foreign Affairs and Trade (DFAT) contracted Coffey (http://coffey.com) to administer the Australia Awards Scholarship Program in Cambodia on its behalf.

-A: You must complete the application form, answering all relevant questions, attach all of the required documents and then submit by the deadline of 30th April 2017.
+A: You must complete the application form, answering all relevant questions, attach all of the required supporting documents and then submit by the deadline of 15th April 2018.

 A: The most useful sites are:

 - https://oasis.dfat.gov.au: to lodge an application online

 - Click here to download the referee report template for PhD applicants only

 - Click here to download the OASIS Guide